UniQMG522/tetrio-plus/README.md

 * Click 'Load Temporary Addon' and select the manifest.json file

 **Note that temporary addons disappear when you completely close firefox.**

-I'll get around to making a proper signed addon that stays installed eventually